Philadelphia Catastrophic Injury Attorney

 A “catastrophic” injury is any injury that causes permanent disability, significant loss of bodily function or severe disfigurement.
 While some severe injuries may require long recovery times and extensive rehabilitation and therapy to reach maximum possible recovery, catastrophic injuries will prevent a victim from enjoying his or her life to the fullest, even after a long recovery time.
 Most people who sustain catastrophic injuries lose the ability to work, and some may require constant supervision and care after recovery.

-- Birth Injury – A serious complication or medical error during childbirth can lead to lifelong injury or death to the delivering mother or infant.
+Birth Injury – A serious complication or medical error during childbirth can lead to lifelong injury or death to the delivering mother or infant.
 Common types of birth injuries include cerebral palsy and erb’s palsy in infants and excessive blood loss (in the mother).
+A Philadelphia birth injury attorney can answer more questions regarding a birth injury and possible compensation.

 A plaintiff in a personal injury case files a lawsuit for compensation that will make him or her “whole” again.
 While this is open to interpretation, plaintiffs generally receive two types of compensation for their losses in personal injury claims: economic damages that repay the victim’s financial losses after an injury, and non-economic damages to compensate for things like pain and suffering, loss of life’s pleasures, emotional trauma, and disfigurement.